Camp and Kayak at Utica Reservoir in Stanislaus National Forest

 You have to bring your own water, pack out your trash, and practice “leave no trace" camping.
 (More info on dispersed camping in Stanislaus National Forest.)

 Utica Reservoir is located off of Hwy.
 4 in Stanislaus National Forest about 50 miles east of Angels Camp (map).
 From Hwy.
 4 turn on to Spicer Reservoir Rd. and go 8 miles.
 Then turn left onto 7N75 and follow it about 1.5 miles to the reservoir.
-Designated campsites at Utica Reservoir are $16 per night.
-They are first-come first-served.
+Designated campsites at Utica Reservoir are first-come first-served.
 There is also dispersed camping around the lake.
 Please be self-reliant and bring your own soap, toilet paper, hand sanitizer and drinking water.
-IMPORTANT: Campfires are only allowed in the designated campsites, not in dispersed camping, and during this 2022 drought season it is vital to be very careful and check ahead about all current fire restrictions, campfire permits, and all other related information.
-If you are disperse camping and want to use a portable stove or lantern you will need a permit only obtained online.
-Dog-friendly!
+IMPORTANT: Check ahead for campfire restrictions. *When allowed, campfires are only permitted in the designated campsites at the developed campgrounds, NOT in dispersed camping, which includes any island or shoreline (stoves only for these places, and you need a permit for that as well, and for lantern use).
+Permit info.

 Trending Stories NorCal